French fashion: Cities and towns

 France is known as a country of luxury, fashion and beauty, with Paris as one of the world's fashion capitals.
 It also has many cities and towns with an important history and industry of the entry, with various sized events and shows as fashion weeks and fests.

 Paris

-Paris is regarded as the world fashion capital, and spread throughout the city are many fashion boutiques.
-Most of the major French fashion brands, such as Chanel, Louis Vuitton, Dior, and Lacroix, are currently headquartered here.
+Paris is regarded as one of the world's fashion capitals, with several premium fashion boutiques spread throughout the city.
+Most of the major French fashion brands, such as Chanel, Louis Vuitton, Dior, and Lacroix, are headquartered there presently.
 Numerous international fashion labels also operate shops in Paris, such as Valentino, Gucci, Loewe, Escada, Bottega Veneta, and Burberry, as well as an Abercrombie & Fitch flagship store which has become a main consumer attraction.
 Paris hosts a fashion week twice a year, similar to other international centers such as Milan, London, Tokyo, New York, Los Angeles, Amsterdam and Rome.